ven0m-hue/ReturnToLaunch/README.md

 # Running the Code
 Install the required libs if not installed.
 Try to install it within a python environement.

+### Automate running the scripts in the background.
+While there are N number of ways to do this, what worked in our case is running the command in the backend in a .bashrc script.

+### Edit the .bashrc file and write the following command
+#### sudo python3 Button.py

 #### Note - Change the path given to the variable name mission_dir. found here : https://github.com/RedWvn/ProjectButton/blob/main/Button.py#L69 to a desired mission folder file where all the return leg missions are stored.

 # Connection Diagram